Skip to main content

 • <name> - Required workflow identifier

-Errors: Throws CommandFailedError if workflow not found or if no name is provided
+Errors: Throws CommandFailedError if workflow not found, if no name is provided, or if workflow service is unavailable

 Examples: